USC-SQL/Violist/README.md

 # Run
 java -jar Violist.jar example/config.txt

+Or
+JavaAndroid ja = new JavaAndroid(androidJar,apkFolder,classlist,apkName,target,loopItr);
+ja.getInterpretedValues();

+Note: The parameter target is a Map<String,List<String>> mapping the target method signiture to the target parameter indices

 # Build
 We prefer to use eclipse to build the project (import an existing Maven project).